Rational pullbacks of Galois covers: Introduction

-Hence, for $G\not\subset {\rm PGL}_2(\Cc)$, letting the branch point number grow provides an endless source of ``new'' Galois covers of group $G$, {\rm i.e.}, not mere rational pullbacks of some with a bounded branch point number, and so truly new candidates to be defined over $\Qq$.
+Hence, for $G\not\subset {\rm PGL}_2(\Cc)$, letting the branch point number grow provides an endless source of ``new'' Galois covers of $\mathbb{P}^1_\Cc$ of group $G$, {\rm i.e.}, not mere rational pullbacks of covers with a bounded branch point number, and so truly new candidates to be defined over $\Qq$.

-Covers are understood here as algebraic branched covers, but Theorem \ref{thm:main1} and the following Theorem \ref{introthm:r+1} may already be of interest at the topological level.

-Both directions in the first statement of Theorem \ref{thm:main1} are non-trivial.
-The one showing that finite subgroups of ${\rm PGL}_2(\Cc)$ have a regularly parametric cover over $\Cc$ (with at most $3$ branch points) was proved in \cite[Corollary 2.5]{DeAnnENS} as a consequence of the twisting lemma and Tsen's theorem.
-The part about ``general'' groups, those not contained in ${\rm PGL}_2(\Cc)$, is a new result of this paper.
-It solves in particular Problem 2.14 from \cite{DeAnnENS}.
+Both statements of Theorem \ref{thm:main1} are non-trivial.
+The one showing that finite subgroups of ${\rm PGL}_2(\Cc)$ have a regularly parametric cover over $\Cc$ (with at most $3$ branch points) was proved in \cite[Corollary 2.5]{Deb18}, as a consequence of the {\it{twisting lemma}} and Tsen's theorem.
+The statement about ``general'' finite groups, those not contained in ${\rm PGL}_2(\Cc)$, is a new result of this paper.
+In particular, it solves \cite[Problem 2.14]{Deb18}.